tsnellgrove/dark_castle3/doc/to_do.md

 - Interpreter enhancements:
 	- noun synonyms (list in place of base_name)
 	- verb synonyms (attribute of Class?
 Should verbs associated with obj???)
-	- enable "take all", "drop all"
-	- randomize frequent responses (e.g. "in your spell book you see...")
 - re-institue remove() verb for Garment; 'take' as synonym
 	- worn obj take() => "You're already wearing it"
 	- obj on floor remove() => "Taken" (i.e. is synonym)